 Approaches to Improving Longevity of Rails in EMRG launchers

-We developed a unique, thermally and electrically conductive coating with ceramic like properties.
-The latter was applied onto Copper rails and also, on EMRG armatures used by this technology platform.
-AETC dispersions effectively fought the meltdown of Aluminum, and prevented damage to Copper rails, as well as thermo-chemical oxidation of Copper as a result of reaction with high temperature gas being formed during the armature launch.
+We developed a unique, thermally and electrically conductive coating with ceramic-like properties.
+The latter was applied onto copper rails and on EMRG armatures used by this technology platform.
+AETC dispersions effectively fought the meltdown of aluminum and prevented damage to copper rails, as well as the thermo-chemical oxidation of Copper as a result of reaction with high temperature gas being formed during the armature launch.

 AETC’s lubricating, thermally stable and electrically conductive coatings were evaluated by the EMRG technology platform